 Leafhoppers, many of which are also known as “sharpshooters”, are small slender insects that use their sucking mouthparts to feed on grasses, plants, and trees.

-– To 0.4″.
+Blue-Green Sharpshooter (– To 0.4″.
 Green to blue-green with dark veins and a triangular yellow patch on back.
-Found in riparian areas, often on blackberry and other vines. (photo © Blue-Green Sharpshooter Eric Carlson)
+Found in riparian areas, often on blackberry and other vines. (photo © Graphocephala atropunctata) Eric Carlson)

 Thickhorn Sharp-headed Leafhopper ( – 0.3-0.4″.
 Green with blue veins, face is not dark below.
 A triangular yellow patch on back.
 “Horn” on nose is thick and blunt. (photo © Draeculacephala crassicornis) corndog)

 Robinson’s Sharp-headed Leafhopper (– To 0.4″.
 Green with blue veins, dark below eye.
 “Horn” on nose is long and sharp.
 Found on grass in fields and lawns. (photo © Draeculacephala robinsoni) Sean McCann)